IceBerge421/markdown-cv/index.md

 ### Peer-Reviewed Conference Presentations

 <div class="item" id="pubs" markdown="1">

 `2023`
+**Berge, PS** (July 2023).
+"The Ludoarsonist’s Playground: Doom, Clocking, and The Ends of the Table".
+Accepted for presentation at Generation Analog 2023.
+Online event hosted by *Analog Game Studies* and *Game in Lab.*

+`2023`
 Cote, Amanda (chair); **Berge, PS**; Dashiell, Steven; Trammell, Aaron.
 (March 2023). "'Hack It ‘Till It’s Yours'?
 Learning to 'Unplay' Dungeons & Dragons".
 Presented on "Dice-y Interventions: Dungeons & Dragons, Identity, and Challenges to Inclusive Representation" at the Society for Cinema and Media Studies 2023 confernece.
 Denver, CO.